Bereavement

 We're here to help

 Losing someone close to you can be very difficult.
-In addition to the emotional upheaval of coping with a death, you may also need to take care of financial matters.
+Along with the emotional upset of coping with a death, you might also need to take care of the deceased’s money matters.

-We can help at this difficult time by giving you practical help and guidance on the things you need to do.
-Our dedicated bereavement team is on hand to talk you through how to deal with the deceased's financial affairs.
+We can help at this difficult time by giving you practical support and guidance on what you need to do.

 Write to us